DinosaursAreBetter/Echo-League-Rules/RULES.md

 2. Teams can only have a maximum of seven members on the roster at any one time.
 However, a team must have at least five active members on the roster at all times
     1. You have until end of each week (Sunday @ 11:59 PM PDT) to fulfil the minimum roster requirements
         1. In cases where a team member leaves within two days of the end-of-week, there were will be a grace period of two extra days to find a replacement player.
-3. Teams are expected to play all series assigned to them in EchoLeague Season 1.
+3. Teams are expected to play all series assigned to them in EchoLeague.
 If a Team misses two series, they will be disbanded and all players will be moved to “free-agent” status
 4. A roster must consist of the following:
     1. One (1) ‘Team Organizer’: An official contact for your team on both Steam and Discord.
 Team organizers are responsible for communicating with administration and scheduling matches on behalf of their team.
     2. Four (4) – Six (6) ‘Team Members’: Any official league-registered player that is registered to your roster.
 Team Members can also be in-game captains, drafters, etc. Team members are NOT responsible for scheduling games, but can be promoted to a ‘Team Organizer’ role if their current ‘Team Organizer’ steps down, or is unavailable.